pantharev/KanbanWave/README.md

-# Vibe Code Manager
+# KanbanWave 🌊

-A beautiful, privacy-first Kanban board project management app built with Next.js, React, and Tailwind CSS.
-Manage your tasks with drag-and-drop functionality, AI-powered prompt generation, and complete data privacy.
+KanbanWave is an open-source, AI-powered Kanban board built with Next.js and Tailwind.
+Save tasks locally in your browser, enhance titles and descriptions with AI, and export your projects with ease.
+Simple, fast, privacy-first, and designed to keep your workflow in motion.

 ## Features